ruuda/blog/posts/build-system-insights.md

 to prevent accidentally capturing this state, and to provide a controlled and reproducible environment for toolchains that inevitably capture state.

+The idea of using an immutable store for caching does not need to stop at the module level.
+A compiler can be considered a build system, where intermediate representations of functions or even individual expressions form a graph of build targets.
+Incremental compilation and the possibility of a responsive [language server][lngsrv] fall out naturally from this point of view.
+Scala’s Dotty compiler [implements this idea][dotty].
+Incremental compilation in Rust [is also based][rustc] on [lazy functional][rustc2] graph caching, although its cache is neither immutable nor iput-addressable, and requires invalidation.

 Toolchains and dependencies
 ---------------------------